MikeHughesKent/lpmodes/README.md

-# lpmodes: Python Package for Simulation Multimode Fibres
+# lpmodes: Python Package for Simulation of Multimode Fibres

 The lpmodes package is a toolkit for finding, simulating, and manipulating linearly polarized (LP) modes in step index multimode optical fibers.